asmaamirkhan/DeepLearningNotes/5-DLStrategies/README.md

 ---
-description: 🥽 Popular Strategies Used In the Contest of Deep Learning
+description: 🥽 Popular Strategies Used In the Context of Deep Learning
 ---

 # 💄 Popular Strategies of Deep Learning